GMZRD71/Artificial-Neural-Net/README.md

 - Copy the four C# files in this repo to the Assets folder
 - Create an empty game object in the inspector, call it 'Brain'
 - Add the Brain script file to the  'Brain' game object in the inspector
-- Run the game to simulate an XOR function
+- Run the game to simulate an XOR function and observe the results in the console window below
 - To test a different function, modify the section of the Brain.cs class that has the code for the XOR training and XOR testing.

 #### Example Solution